Dillon Head: San Diego Padres

 Head was selected by the San Diego Padres in the first round, with the 25th overall selection, of the 2023 Major League Baseball draft.
 On June 18, 2023, Head signed with the Padres on an under slot deal worth $2.8 million.
 He made his professional debut after signing with the rookie-level Arizona Complex League Padres and also played with the Single–A Lake Elsinore Storm, hitting .267 with one home run over 27 games.
 He was assigned back to Lake Elsinore to open the 2025 season.

 Miami Marlins

 On May 4, 2024, the Padres traded Head to the Miami Marlins alongside Jakob Marsee, Nathan Martorella, and Woo-suk Go in exchange for Luis Arráez and cash considerations.
 He was assigned to the Single–A Jupiter Hammerheads and rehabbed with the rookie–level Florida Complex League Marlins.
 On June 19, it was announced that Head would be undergoing a left femoral acetabular impingement procedure, causing him to miss the remainder of the year.
 Over 26 games for the 2024 season, Head hit .243 with two home runs and 11 RBIs.
 Head opened the 2025 season with Jupiter and was promoted to the High–A Beloit Sky Carp in August.
+Over 97 games between the two teams, he hit .224 with four home runs, 39 RBIs, and 37 stolen bases.